Prince Amedeo of Belgium: Marriage

 On 15 February 2014, the Belgian Royal Court announced the engagement of Prince Amedeo to an Italian journalist, Nobile Elisabetta "Lili" Maria Rosboch von Wolkenstein (b.
 1987), the only child of Italian film producer Nobile Ettore Rosboch von Wolkenstein (b.
 1945) and his wife, Countess Anna Maria "Lilia" de Smecchia (b.
 1947, divorced from Paolo Cazzaniga), also a film producer.
 Both of her parents are members of families that once belonged to the Italian nobility.

-Patrilineally, Elisabetta descends from the House of Caracciolo, as her father is a natural child of Prince Filippo Caracciolo di Castagneto and Elisabeth Jaworski von Wolkenstein (1915–1959), (Note: Elisabeth Jaworski von Wolkenstein (1915–1959) was the daughter of Romuald von Jaworski (sentenced to forfeiture of his nobility Adelsverlust] for violating nobility codes of conduct in 1916) and Countess Maria von Wolkenstein-Trostburg (1882–1965).) who at the time of his birth had been widowed for one year from Nobile Ettore Bernardo Rosboch (1893–1944), (Note: Undersecretary Rosboch and his wife Elisabeth had a daughter from their marriage, Nobile Patrizia Rosboch, Ettore Rosboch von Wolkenstein's older half-sister.) the Italian Fascist Finance Undersecretary of State.
+Patrilineally, Elisabetta descends from the House of Caracciolo, as her father is probably a natural child of Prince Filippo Caracciolo di Castagneto and Elisabeth Jaworski von Wolkenstein (1915–1959), (Note: Elisabeth Jaworski von Wolkenstein (1915–1959) was the daughter of Romuald von Jaworski (sentenced to forfeiture of his nobility Adelsverlust] for violating nobility codes of conduct in 1916) and Countess Maria von Wolkenstein-Trostburg (1882–1965).) who at the time of his birth had been widowed for one year from Nobile Ettore Bernardo Rosboch (1893–1944), (Note: Undersecretary Rosboch and his wife Elisabeth had a daughter from their marriage, Nobile Patrizia Rosboch, Ettore Rosboch von Wolkenstein's older half-sister.) the Italian Fascist Finance Undersecretary of State.

 Amedeo and Elisabetta both descend from Don Giuseppe Tiberio Ruffo di Calabria-Santapau, 2nd Prince of Palazzolo, Count of Sinopoli (1627–1683) and his wife, Agata Branciforte-Colonna (1650-1720).

 Through German princely dynasties, their most recent common ancestor is Franz Albrecht I, Prince of Oettingen-Spielberg (1663–1737) and his wife, Baroness Johanna Margaretha von Schwendi (1672-1727), heiress of Schwendi and Achstetten.

 The couple's wedding was celebrated on 5 July 2014 in Rome's Basilica of Santa Maria in Trastevere, in the presence of the royal family (with the exception of his great-aunt Queen Fabiola), as well as members of the cadet branches of the House of Habsburg-Lorraine, including the bridegroom's grandmother, Margherita of Savoy, Dowager Archduchess of Austria-Este, and members of other dynasties, including Princess Margaretha of Luxembourg and her husband Prince Nikolaus of Liechtenstein, Princess Beatrice of York and Jean-Christophe, Prince Napoléon.
 The couple were planning to relocate to Belgium after the wedding.

 Amedeo and Elisabetta have three children: (Note: Due to a royal decree issued by his uncle King Philippe, which limits the range of family members bearing the title "Prince of Belgium", Amedeo's children do not bear the princely title nor the style of Royal Highness.)